Chouffe/notes/python/django.md

 In Django, web pages and other content are delivered by views.
 A view is represented by a python function.
 URLs are matched to the requested views.

+### Generic Views

+`ListView` and `DetailView` generic views abstract the concept of displaying a list of objects and displaying a detail page for a particular type of object.

 ### Templates

 Jinja templates can be used for server side rendering.